COVID 19 - Vaccine Programme

 SEASONAL FLU VACCINATION CLINICS 2020

-Patients under 65yrs of age within an “At Risk” group
+Patients over 65yrs of age - or Patients between 18-64yrs of age within an "At Risk" group

 Seasonal flu vaccinations are offered free of charge to our patients who are in an ‘At Risk Group’ these consist of;